LATE BREAKING NEWS: Please see the note in our forum about this.

 In 2017 Apple asked us to consolidate our 3 high end birding apps, iBird Plus, Pro and Ultimate, into a single app, and to make it possible for customers to purchase different country databases inside that consolidate app using the in-app purchase feature.
 In other words, they wanted us to have just a single app with all the features available as in-app purchases.
 So, things like Birds Around Me, Percevia smart search as well as databases for countries such as the UK, Hawaii, etc. could be bought via in-app purchases.
 They explained to us that they would be freezing 2 of the apps that we didn't update.
 So, they could remain in the store and people could buy them, but they would not allow future updates to them.

 Our solution was to pick our most popular app of the 3, iBird Pro, to be this updated app.
 Sadly Apple does not provide any mechanism for developers to give credit to the people who previously purchased iBird Plus or iBird Ultimate.
-So, we were unable to offer an update path for these customers to obtaining the new iBird Pro Version 11.
+So, we were unable to offer an update path for these customers to obtaining the new iBird Pro Consolidated Version 11, 12 and up.
 The only solution for iBird Ultimate and Plus customers was to buy iBird Pro as a new purchase.

 We really regret this as its unfair to all the people who spent their hard-earned money to buy iBird Plus and iBird Ultimate with the expectation these apps would continue to be updated in the future.
 We tried to explain to Apple the frustration this would create with our customers.
 We were unsuccessful.